-Before going through the costs you can start with the summary page where everything you need to know about this best teahouse trek in Nepal can be found.
+Before going through the costs, you can start with the summary page where everything you need to know about this best teahouse trek in Nepal can be found.
 Himalaya might be a bit expensive but is nowhere near as costly as the Alps.
-On this page, I will make a detailed breakdown of all the costs and explain what to expect and what not to.
+I will make a detailed breakdown of all the costs on this page and explain what to expect and what not to.

-Check more about accommodation here.
+Check out more about accommodation here.
 Thanks to these teahouses, the trek is now affordable to budget travelers.